mongodb-labs/full-stack-fastapi-mongodb/README.md

 docker compose up -d
 ```

-Now, you can view the site by going to `localhost:3000`.
+Now you can view the site by going to `localhost:3000`.
 You can also see all the logs of the running containers in your Docker Desktop app.

-The will only be one user on the site, `admin@example.com`.
-If you choose a different project name, then the email domain changes. i.e. `project_name=fullstackexample` the user email will be `admin@fullstackexample.com`.
+There will only be one user on the site: `admin@example.com`.
+If you choose a different project name, then the email domain changes.
+For example, if you create your project using`project_name=fullstackexample` the user email will be `admin@fullstackexample.com`.
 The default password will be set to `changethis` but that can be changed.

 Here are all the local development URLS: